-And this situation has not improved in my nearly 40 years of practice.
+And this situation has not improved in my 40 years of practice.
 The system is what it is.
 (Some advocate only working with cash clients.
 Just don’t take insurance.
 I advise against that option and explain why in this post: Why join insurance panels.)

 What hospital administrators know

 As if we needed more proof, hospital behavior tells us the same thing.
-Mental health has low profit margins and hospital systems know it.
-Large hospital systems are quite adept at figuring out where the profit margins are in health care.
-They constantly shift services around to capitalize on the most profitable areas.
+Mental health has low-profit margins, and hospital systems know it.
+Large hospital systems are quite adept at figuring out where the profit is in health care.
+They continuously shift services around to capitalize on the most profitable areas.

 An interesting conversation

 Even those who become owners of large outpatient practices count it a good year if their business is in the black.
-The truth is that during the lean times many organizations keep afloat with borrowed money.
+The truth is that during lean times many organizations keep afloat with borrowed money.
 They hope to pay it back in the more prosperous times.
-We were very glad if we were in the black.
-Thrilled if we saw a 2 or 3 percent profit.
+We were thrilled if we saw a 2 or 3 percent profit.
 Those were our best years.